 In case you were wondering what our exact route was, here it is!

 Looking for more bike routes?
-Check our these articles:
+Check out Ciclo's bike route guides: